What Is The Average Credit Score By Age In Canada? (2025)

 How does your credit score add up to your peers?
 Your credit score can make a significant difference in your interest rates, down payments, and overall quality of life.

-The average credit score for working-age Canadians 18 to 65 ranges between 692 and 737, according to data from Equifax Canada’s 2018 consumer database.
+The average credit score for working-age Canadians (18 to 65) typically ranges from 693 to 757, based on the most recent data available from Equifax Canada in 2023.

 Below, I’ll outline the latest consumer data to break down the average credit score by age in Canada.
 I’ll also explain how credit reporting works so that you can boost your score above the status quo.